Sta199-S18/website/content/policies.md

 Stevan Earl

-  - *email*: stevan.earl@asu.edu
+  - *email*: stevan.earl'at'asu.edu
   - *phone*: 5-1851
-  - *office*: Brickyard/Orchid House (BYOH) 156
+  - *office*: TBD

 ### Office hours

-Office hours are held Friday afternoons 14:00-16:00 in BYOH 156.
-Additionally, students are welcome and encouraged to contact the instructor by email to schedule appointments at their convenience.
+Office hours are held Friday afternoons 14:00-16:00.
+Additionally, students are welcome and encouraged to contact the instructor by email to schedule appointments outside of the designated office hours.

 ### Course description

 The effective management of research data is a challenge for researchers in all fields of study.
-Federal funding agencies require that proposals contain data management plans and many journals now insist data is publicly available prior to publication of your research.
+Federal funding agencies require that proposals contain data management plans and many journals now insist that data are publicly available prior to publication of articles.
 Therefore we need to manage our research data effectively throughout our research projects in order to meet these expectations.
 Information technology tools and hardware platforms progressively develop to address data management needs, but in order to extract the maximum value from our research then we must manage an ever increasing inventory of data, make this inventory accessible to the broader research community, and preserve it for re-use.

 This course will provide students with foundations of sound research data management.
 Upon completion of the course, students will be aware of tools and approaches to effectively manage research data from project inception through publication of both findings and data.
-Topics include sound data management principles, version control, database concepts, metadata generation, data management plans, research collaboration, and tools for data processing (e.g., spreadsheets, R).
+Topics include sound data management principles, version control, database concepts, metadata generation, data management plans, research collaboration, and project organization.
 This is a hands-on course in which students will perform exercises with sample data and/or their own research data.
 We strongly recommend that students come prepared with their own laptop computer to maximize the learning experience.

 The extended classroom period is designed to permit some assignments and practical exercises to be worked on in class with access to instructor